 Make an appointment via our online appointment system.

-Please note: making appointments is free of charge!
-The Embassy and Consulate only work with VFS Global.
-We strongly advice not to use intermediaries or other agencies pretending to work for the Netherlands Embassy or Consulate.
+Making appointments is free of charge!
+The embassy and consulate only work with the VFS Global.
+We strongly advice not to use intermediaries or other agencies pretending to work for the Netherlands embassy or consulate.

 When do you need an interpreter?